Chinese Buddhist Sculpture

 This section of the gallery introduces decorative art from China’s Qing dynasty (1644–1912), including works of jade, cloisonné, glass, and bamboo.
 These works illustrate the fine craftsmanship and sophisticated design aesthetic of decorative art from this period.

-Reportedly found in Gyeongju, Korea, Early Iron Age–Proto-Three Kingdoms period, 3rd–1st century BC (Gift of the Ogura Foundation, Important Art Object)
+Crown, Reportedly found in Gyeongsangnam-do, Korea, Three Kingdoms period (Gaya), 5th century (Gift of the Ogura Foundation, Important Art Object)

 5th floor Room 10